-During the CiderDays weekend, participating orchards are generally open from 10 to 4 Saturday & Sunday unless otherwise specified.
-Here is the list of orchards and venues that will be included in the 2016 event.
+During CiderDays weekend, participating orchards are generally open both Saturday & Sunday unless otherwise specified (check details below).
+Here are the orchards and venues involved in CiderDays 2017 (subject to change).

 (click map for larger version - and click here for a Google map)

 1. Apex Orchards 153 Peckville Road, Shelburne, 413-625-2744 www.apexorchards.com — Apples, honey, and cider vinegar from the Smith family orchard.
 Turn right at Peckville Rd, 3.4 miles west of I-91 rotary (exit 26).

 2. Artisan Beverage Cooperative 324 Wells Street, Greenfield, www.artbev.coop — Offering tasting of a variety of Green River Ambrosia meads (honey-wine) made from raw, local honey.
 Tour the facility, try some mead, and watch Cyser ferment!
 Rt 2 to Federal Street (Rt 5/10), South to Silver St (1st light).
 Right on Silver, 1 mile to left on Wells Street.
 The Meadery is located in the Venture Center building.
 Tastings from 11 - 4 both Saturday and Sunday ($5 - 7 charge).